larsen/crawler/README.md

 This will create a dungeon that is 99x49 tiles, with a tile size of 10x10, just as the example images below.
 The example uses [Sketch](http://github.com/vydd/sketch) to display the dungeon graphically.
 Note that this requires having SDL2 installed on your operating system.

+The examples use the following colors for different tiles of the dungeon:

+* White: Walkable floor tiles
+* Dark gray: Un-walkable wall tiles
+* Blue: Junctions between two regions.
+A game can use these to make doors, etc.
+* Red: The start of the dungeon.
+A game can use this to place a staircase leading up, etc.
+* Green: The end of the dungeon.
+A game can use this to place a staircase leading down, etc.

 ## Input

 Within the example window the following input is accepted: